thatvirtualboy/horizon-linux-vm/README.md

 * Horizon Linux VM has been tested with Windows 2003 & 2008 Domains and Samba Domains

 ### Steps:
-1. [Download](https://rakdom.asuscomm.com/owncloud/s/77XOOVUiEHoAScs) the pre packaged OVA & deploy to your datacenter
+1. [Download](https://rakdom.asuscomm.com/owncloud/s/77XOOVUiEHoAScs) the pre packaged OVA & deploy to your datacenter // **CURRENTLY UNAVAILABLE.
+A fiber cable was crushed in my neighborhood causing a major outage.
+Hopefully back up Dec.
+6th.
+Follow my twitter account (@thatvirtualboy) for updates.**
 2. Boot the VM and ensure you get a valid IP and can reach the internet
 3. Open a console to the VM and login as viewadmin/viewadmin
 4. Open Terminal and type `sudo apt-get update && sudo apt-get upgrade`